 Mastering Behavioral Interviews: 5 Key Strategies for Success

-Behavioral interviews are now the standard in almost all hiring situations.
+Mastering Behavioral interviews are now the new standard in almost all hiring situations for success.
 From executives interviewing for C-suite positions to high school students looking for summer jobs, “tell-me-about-a-time-when” questions are ubiquitous.

 There’s a good reason behavioral questioning has been adopted so widely — it works.
 The idea is that past behavior is a good predictor of future behavior; coaxing out how candidates have handled specific situations in the past will tell an interviewer more than just rehashing a resume or asking about strengths and weaknesses.